jonnonz1/nz-statute-book/acts/public/1989/crimes-of-torture-act-1989.md

 The purpose of this Part is to enable New Zealand to meet its international obligations under the Convention.

 ### 3 Acts of torture
-(1) Every person is liable upon conviction on indictment to imprisonment for a term not exceeding 14 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,—
+(1) Every person is liable upon conviction to imprisonment for a term not exceeding 14 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,—
   (a) commits an act of torture; or
   (b) does or omits an act for the purpose of aiding any person to commit an act of torture; or (c) abets any person in the commission of an act of torture; or (d) incites, counsels, or procures any person to commit an act of torture.
-(2) Every person is liable upon conviction on indictment to imprisonment for a term not exceeding 10 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,—
+(2) Every person is liable upon conviction to imprisonment for a term not exceeding 10 years who, being a person to whom this section applies or acting at the instigation or with the consent or acquiescence of such a person, whether in or outside New Zealand,—
   (a) attempts to commit an act of torture; or
   (b) conspires with any other person to commit an act of torture; or (c) is an accessory after the fact to an act of torture.